JJMeijer/game-of-life/README.md

 # Game Of Life Prototype

 Canvas based Game of Life prototype.
-Click on Cells to create a starting pattern and click on Start.
+Click on Cells, or drag over cells to create a starting pattern.
+Click on start to start the simulation

 ## Install
 ```bash